 When Should You Upgrade Your Furnace?

-There are many things to contemplate when it comes to taking care of your home.
+There is so much to consider when it comes to running your home.

-• What types of bulbs meet my lighting needs but are going to be energy efficient?
+- What types of light bulbs meet my lighting needs but are energy efficient?

-As if that’s not enough, add one more thing to the list: When should I replace my heating system?
+And if that’s not enough, add one more thing to the list: When should I replace my heating unit?

-Your heating unit shouldn’t require continuous attention, but it shouldn’t be taken for granted, either.
-Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating unit that is wasting energy and money with every heating bill.
+Your heating unit shouldn’t require undivided attention, but it shouldn’t be taken for granted, either.
+Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heater that is wasting energy and money with every energy bill.

-But how do I know if it’s time to replace my heater?
+But how should I know if it’s time to replace my heater?

-The following warning signs can help you determine if you just need a quick tune-up or if it’s time to replace your current heater.
+The following warning signs can help you determine if you just need a quick tune-up or if it’s time to replace your current heating unit.

 1. Frequent Repair Costs

-It is common for a heating system to eventually need a new blower or a little attention once a year to make sure everything is running correctly, but a well-maintained heater should work without much mending along the way.
-A few indicators that your system may be in need of replacing are below:
+It is normal for a heater to eventually need a part replacement or a little love once a year to make sure everything is running properly, but a well-maintained heating system should work without much repairing along the way.
+A few indications that your system may be in need of replacing are below:

-• calling the service technician multiple times for the same concern;
+- Calling the service technician repeatedly for the same concern;

-A general rule to remember: if yearly repair costs reach half of the present value of the heating unit, it’s likely time to replace your furnace.
+A general rule to remember: if annual repair costs reach 50 percent of the present value of the heater, it’s most likely time to replace your furnace.

 2. Energy Efficiency

-Are your energy are a little higher than this time last year?
+Are your utility bills are a little more than you remember them being?
 That may be a sign that some part of your heating system is weakening.
-Most companies can give you a residential energy audit which can point out easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
-It may also be the first step in determining if your heating unit is going out.
+Most companies can deliver a residential energy audit which can show you easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
+It may also be the first step in deciding if your heating unit is in need of replacing.
 Older heating units can be very inefficient, while newer products are much more efficient at heating your home.
-Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of the new system.
+Also, upgrading to a high-efficiency system could mean tax credits or utility rebates and incentives to help you recoup the cost of a new system.

 3. Old Age

-Heating equipment were never designed to last forever.
-Better, more efficient systems are coming out all the time.
+Heating units were never designed to last forever.
+Advanced, more efficient systems are coming out all the time.
 But how long should your heating unit last?
 The magic number for a furnace or boiler is 15 years.
-But keep in mind many old furnaces operate at an efficiency of just 65% or less!
-A replacement that’s been qualified with the Energy Star rating can be up to 30 percent more efficient, and that’s a difference you’ll notice in your home and your checkbook.
+But keep in mind many old heating units operate at an efficiency of just 65 percent or worse!
+A replacement that’s been qualified with the Energy Star rating can be up to 30 percent more efficient, and that’s a difference you’ll notice in your home and your wallet.

 4. Excessive Noise

-If you have to raise your voice to talk because your heater is abnormally loud, that could be a indication that your duct system is undersized and too much air is being pushed through too small an opening.
+If you have to raise your voice to talk because your heating unit is abnormally loud, that could be a indication that your duct system is undersized and too much air is being pushed through too small an opening.

-Other noises like squealing, jolting, clinking, or banging could be signs of a mechanical matter.
-It could be as straightforward as a worn belt, but it may mean an internal component of your unit has loosened or come completely separated.
+Other noises like squealing, rattling, bumping, or banging could be signs of a mechanical issue.
+It could be as simple as a worn belt, but it may mean an internal component of your unit has loosened or come completely separated.

-Today’s latest products operate more soundlessly than ever.
-Often you’ll have to really give attention to even know that they’re running.
+Today’s latest products operate more quietly than ever.
+Often you’ll have to really pay attention to even know that they’re running.
 If noise pollution is a concern for you, that may be reason enough to upgrade to newer equipment.

 5. Temperature and Comfort Issues

-If you are having to constantly bump up the furnace to keep things in the house cozy, that should be a major warning that it’s time to re-evaluate your furnace.
-There are several things that could cause this issue - it may be fixed with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heating system, give some thought to your thermostat.
+If you are having to constantly hike up the furnace to keep things in the house comfy, that should be a major red flag that it’s time to re-evaluate your furnace.
+There are several things that could cause this issue – it may be rectified with a new thermostat that allows you more control – so before you assume that you’re in for a whole new furnace, give some attention to your thermostat.

 6. Humidity Issues

-In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into turning up the thermostat.
-Common grumbles when the humidity is too low are dry air, congestion, and chapped skin.
-Incorrect humidity can even negatively impact wood floors and furniture.
-Today’s best heating equipment helps to keep this important balance right where it should be, adding or removing moisture before it ever enters the heating unit.
+In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into hiking up the temperature.
+Common issues when the humidity is too low are dry air, sinusitis, and chapped skin.
+Low humidity can even negatively impact wood floors and furniture.
+Today’s best heating units help to keep this crucial balance right where it should be, adding or removing moisture before it ever enters the HVAC unit.

 7. Air Quality Issues

-A number of issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed HVAC system.
-If you are experiencing issues with household odors, airborne allergens, such as pollen and pet dander, germs, ozone, and even plain old dust, consulting a professional heating system contractor can start you on the road to fixing them.
+Many issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed heating system.
+If you are experiencing issues with household odors, airborne allergens, such as pollen or pet dander, germs, ozone, and even plain old dust, consulting an expert heating system contractor can start you on the road toward resolving them.

-So you do all your research and decide you do need a new heating system, or you want to upgrade your furnace to high-efficiency technology, replace your home’s ductwork, or do a total renovation of the entire system, call Service Experts Heating & Air Conditioning today for a free, no-obligation Home Comfort Analysis.
+So you do all your homework and decide you do need a new heater, or you want to upgrade your furnace to more efficient technology, replace your home’s ductwork, or do a total overhaul of the entire system, call Service Experts Heating & Air Conditioning today for a free, no-obligation Home Comfort Analysis.